timshell/timshell.github.io/_posts/2016-10-31-have-the-empiricists-won.markdown

 It should be noted that empiricists have been criticizing rationalists for focusing so heavily on this problem.
 Two famous machine learning professors, Andrew Ng and Pedro Domingos, have respectively called it an "unnecessary distraction" and "completely absurd".
 They believe the threat is (1) overhyped and (2) too far away to even worth considering.

-Empircists and rationalists are not disjoint.
+Empiricists and rationalists are not disjoint.
 While many have a preference for a side, it often takes collaboration from both sides to produce optimal solutions.
 Elon Musk (who is famous for his rationalist approach of reasoning from first principals) has recently funded OpenAI, a research organization aiming at developing an artificial general intelligence while being cognizant of its risks.
 So far, the group has been working on reinforcement learning, learning by trial and error - a very empiricist way of learning.

 But it does seem that the empiricists have surged ahead of the rationalists at the moment.
 It’ll be interesting to see whether the rationalists will contribute to the lack of theory in the machine learning space or focus more on the existential threat posed by artificial intelligence.